psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Davin FitzGerald.
 Hammersmith

-\* `[footnote]` Since the above was written the writer has re ad Mr. Baring-Gould’s chapter on "The Piper of Hameln" (*Curious Myths*, 1873).
+\* `[footnote]` Since the above was written the writer has re ad Mr. Baring-Gould's chapter on "The Piper of Hameln" (*Curious Myths*, 1873).
 He refers to Thorpe and Grimm for a full examination of the story.

 In Tales and Legends of the Isle of Wight, by Abraham Elder, Esq., 1843, this story is told as a legend of Newtown, in the island.
-The Hamel story is quoted as a parallel case, and an extract from Verstegan’s account is given.
+The Hamel story is quoted as a parallel case, and an extract from Verstegan's account is given.
 I have before now asked unsuccessfully in "N, & Q." who "Abraham Elder, Esq.," was or is.
 His book is clever and interesting; but it does not appear how far the stories told by him are really local legend, and how far they are due to his own fancy or to the folk-lore of places other than the island.
 A. J. M.

 ```